 The Question About Trust

-There’s a behavioral dimension to this that rarely gets discussed in marketing conversations, but it’s real: many people actively skip paid search results.
+There’s a behavioral dimension to this that rarely gets discussed in marketing conversations, but it’s real: a meaningful segment of searchers actively skip paid results.

-A Note on the Real Cost of Renting Long-Term
+The Real Cost of Renting Long-Term

 Google Ads costs have increased substantially over the past decade as more businesses compete for the same search real estate.
 Cost-per-click in competitive local service categories, particularly healthcare, legal, and home services, has risen significantly and continues to rise.